 The Office of Consumer Affairs and Fair Trading (CAFT) provides a diverse and extensive range of services and information to the Tasmanian community, in order to encourage a fair, safe and equitable marketplace.

-- maintaining a secure repository for rental bonds along with quick and cost effective lodgement and disbursement processes;
+- a secure repository for lodgement and disbursement of rental bond.

 Contact us directly for specific information and advice.